BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 ### "INVALID_CLIENT: Invalid redirect URI" Error
 You have done step **5 & 6** incorrectly.

-1. Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login "Spotify Developer Dashboard") and click your application.
+1. Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login "Spotify Developer Dashboard") and click on your application.
 2. Go to "Edit settings" in the top right corner.
 3. Make sure **Website** has:
 ```